This survey collects the financial and operating data needed to develop national and regional economic policies and programs.

 150 Tunney's Pasture Driveway

-Section 17 of the federal Statistics Act allows for the disclosure of a list of individual establishments, firms or businesses showing information including the establishments' names and locations (province, territory and municipality) and North American Classification System (NAICS) codes.
-The disclosure of these lists may be authorized in order to aid analysts in the interpretation of data from the 2014 Annual Survey of Manufacturing and Logging Industries.
+Section 17 of the federal Statistics Act allows for the disclosure of a list of individual establishments, firms or businesses showing information including the establishments' names and locations (province, territory and municipality) and North American Industrial Classification System (NAICS) codes.
+The disclosure of these lists may be authorized in order to aid analysts in the interpretation of the data from the Annual Survey of Manufacturing and Logging industries.

 Block Information on Topics covered in the survey